getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 6. Count of reads (e.g. *3*)

 When multiple genes overlap with a region, then the input files contain **1**, **2**, **3** information for each gene.
-Exception to these rules are intergenic
-regions: they are not associated with any gene specific information and instead are labelled simply `intergenic`.
+Exception to these rules are the intergenic regions: they are not associated with any gene specific information and instead are labelled simply `intergenic`.

 Two input tables have to be supplied to `summarize_features.py`: one is for reads aligned to forward (or plus) genomic strand (*plus strand table*), and